thisisamardeep/portfolio/_posts/2021-10-07-static-cast-is-not-compile-time.md

 ```

-See the always reliable assembly
+See the always reliable assembly  code

 ```cpp